primteb/primteb1.github.io/README.md

 # primteb1.github.io

-This is my first project in the recent HNG intership program.
-The aim of this intership is to train students to be proficient in Backend, frontend and ML development.
+This is my first project written in HTML in the recent ongoing Pre-HNG internship program.
+The aim of this internship is to train students to be proficient in Backend, frontend and ML development.

-After concluding my first lecture in Html, I was give a project task to create and update my Cv using all the skills and knowledge of html.
+After concluding my first lecture in Html, I was given a project task to create and update my Cv using all the skills and knowledge of html.

 With the skills so far, I was able to create a webpage of my Cv using Html